heisenberg141/Pointcloud-Segmentation/README.md

 # Pointcloud-Segmentation

 ## Overview
 In this project, I used [Kitti360](https://www.cvlibs.net/datasets/kitti-360/demo.php) dataset to give pointcloud semantic labels using segmentation obtained from a camera image of the scene.
-I used an implementation of PSPNet to generate semantic labels on the image.
+I used an implementation of segformer to generate semantic labels on the image.
 After applying semantic labels on multiple pointclouds, I used ICP registration to generate the mapping of the complete scene.

 This repository does the following tasks.
 1. Intrinsic calibration of perspective camera (Point Gray Flea 2).